unionai-oss/pandera/docs/source/index.rst

 If the dataframe is validated lazily with ``lazy=True``, errors will be aggregated into an error report.
 The error report groups ``DATA`` and ``SCHEMA`` errors to to give an overview of error sources within a dataframe.
+Take the following schema and dataframe:

 .. testcode:: error_reports

     schema = DataFrameSchema({"id": Column(int, Check.lt(10))}, name="MySchema", strict=True)
     df = pd.DataFrame({"id": [1, None, 30], "extra_column": [1, 2, 3]})

-Validating the above dataframe will result in data level errors, namely the ``id`` column having a value which fails a check, as well as schema errors, such as the extra column and the ``None`` value.
+Validating the above dataframe will result in data level errors, namely the ``id`` column having a value which fails a check, as well as schema level errors, such as the extra column and the ``None`` value.

 .. testoutput:: error_reports

+    Traceback (most recent call last):
+    ...
     pandera.errors.SchemaErrors: {
                 "SCHEMA": {
                     "COLUMN_NOT_IN_SCHEMA": [